 I remember my grandma would always try to make sure I had healthy food when I went to her house.
 I’ll never forget one specific occasion she said, “Oh Kaysha, look at those chubby little fingers!”
 I can’t remember how old I was, but my ice cream and over-eating habits began to catch up with me.
 For lunch one day she asked if I wanted a half sandwich.
 I said, “A half sandwich?
 What will you do with the other half?”
 She couldn’t help but laugh.

-While playing at a friends house a parent said to me once, “Well at least you can’t tell if you’ve gained 10 lbs at your weight.”
+While playing at a friend’s house, her mom said to me once, “Well at least you can’t tell if you’ve gained 10 lbs at your weight.”
 At around 10, I didn’t take offense to that, in fact I wasn’t even sure what she meant.
 In elementary school and junior high I became the girl that nobody wanted on their sports team.
 I was too shy and held myself back from even trying to do well.
 I wasn’t fast, or trained like all the athletic kids were.

 I loved food, and ate plenty of it, partly out of boredom, and partly rebounding for my struggles in other areas.
 I remember a time in elementary school when a kid came over to me and poked me in the stomach, and proceeded to giggle like the Pilsbury Doughboy.
 I snuck extra cookies and snacks to eat in secret, not wanting to be picked on about my eating habits.
 I devoured books too, and shied away from school activities and spent my time in art club, instead.
 My shyness kept me out of band, drama, softball, track or any other sports I secretly longed to try.